varocketry/guitar-mastery-hub/public/lessons/lesson_015_power_chord_preparation.md

 ---

-## 📖 THEORY: What Are Power Chords?
+## ðŸ“– THEORY: What Are Power Chords?

 ### The Simplification